 A charming cottage, this countryside escape has stunning views from its two bedrooms.
 There is a utility room with a washer/dryer, and outside is an enclosed garden with a BBQ and a seating area.
 You can explore Ellenden Woods from this home, with miles of beautiful walks available for dog lovers.

 This charming 1930s seaside home has three bedrooms, two bathrooms and direct access to the beach.
 There is a woodburner with logs provided, a travel cot for small children and a garden with furniture to sit on.
 Jump on the Romney Hythe & Dymchurch railway for a great day out.

 This restored former fairground carriage sits in stunning countryside with far-reaching views.
 It can sleep two guests in its one bedroom.
-It boasts a covered outdoor verandah with a private hot tub for relaxing and taking in the local scenery.
+It boasts a covered outdoor verandah for taking in the local scenery.

 A luxury property boasting magnificent sea views from its four bedrooms.
 It has a 100ft garden with a summer house and games, while inside is a family room with a smart TV.
 Jump on the Romney, Hythe & Dymchurch Railway or head to Dungeness RSPB Nature Reserve.